 Step 1: Configure your identity provider

 The first step here is to set up a connection for monday.com SSO -also known as a connector- with your IDP.
-We are currently working with two main providers: OKTA and OneLogin, but you also have the option to use your own provider.
+We are currently working with three main providers: OKTA, Azure AD, and OneLogin, but you also have the option to use your own provider.

 - To enable SAML using OKTA please click here.